Mina93-min2/University-Projects/README.md

 # CS Courses Collection

-This repository is a collection of my Computer Science course folders (notes, assignments, and small projects).
+This repository is a collection of my Computer Science course projects.

 ## Structure